 Intro and History

-Servant Life partners with La Montana Christian Camp to send American teams on short-term mission experiences to Costa Rica.
-La Montana’s passion is to reach the vast number of youth throughout the Spanish-speaking world with the transforming message of Jesus Christ.
+Servant Life partners to send American teams on short-term mission experiences to Costa Rica.
+Our mission partner's passion is to reach the vast number of youth throughout the Spanish-speaking world with the transforming message of Jesus Christ.

-La Montana Christian Camp was a dream of Costa Rican missionary Joe Pent, and runs under the leadership of his son, Joe Pent, Jr. In the late 1990’s the Pents began to develop a premier Christian camp that would endeavor to work through the local church in reaching Costa Rica for Christ.
+In the late 1990’s, our mission partner began to develop a premier Christian camp that would endeavor to work through the local church in reaching Costa Rica for Christ.
 They dreamed and prayed for a large property that would enable them to build a state-of-the-art camp in order to reach many young people with the transforming message of Jesus Christ.
 In 1998, that vision became a reality when God gave them a 600-acre cloud forest property bordering the Tilaran Mountain Range, 22 kilometers from San Ramon, Alajuela, Costa Rica.

-With the technical advice and wise counsel of friends from Hume Lake Christian Camp and the prayers and financial support of hundreds of Christians, they began building a camp for 150 teenagers.
+With the technical advice and wise counsel of friends and the prayers and financial support of hundreds of Christians, they began building a camp for 150 teenagers.
 The recreational program and spiritual impact over the years were so evident, that they have been forced to grow the facilities and double their capacity.

-Since its inauguration in 2001, La Montana Christian Camp has reached over 50,000 young people, and as a result, thousands have committed their lives to Jesus Christ as their personal Savior and Lord.
-Servant Life is excited to partner with La Montana as we send teams of Americans to help serve at their youth camps.
+Since itheir beginning in 2001, our mission partner has reached over 50,000 young people, and as a result, thousands have committed their lives to Jesus Christ as their personal Savior and Lord.
+Servant Life is excited to partner here as we send teams of Americans to help serve at their youth camps.
 Check out our blog to read about a Servant Life team member's experience in Costa Rica.

 What does my cost include?